 - 1.)
-The project application (Annex 1 of this Decision) for an incremental capacity project in the form of a capacity upgrade at the Lubmin II entry point on the market area border between the Russian Federation (the Nord Stream 2 pipeline system) and the German market area Trading Hub Europe (THE) is approved with the following amendments: - a) The relevant offer level is given in Annex 2 of this Decision. - b) Section 3 para 3 sentence 1 of the Supplementary Rules and Conditions (SRC) shall read as follows:
+The project application in the version dated 16 November 2020 (Annex 1 of this Decision) for an incremental capacity project on the border between the Russian Federation (the Nord Stream and Nord Stream 2 pipeline systems) and the German market area Trading Hub Europe (THE) has been approved with the following amendments: - a) The relevant offer level is given in Annex 2 of this Decision. - b) Section 3 para 3 sentence 1 of the Supplementary Rules and Conditions (SRC) shall read as follows: